If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

 These are the jobs that you could be offered as part of your application.
-You are usually asked for your preference as far as the job position you’d like to do, but keep in mind that this isn’t guaranteed at all.
+You are usually asked for your preference as far as the job position you’d like to do at one of the Walt Disney World resorts, but keep in mind that this isn’t guaranteed at all.

 This was the position I held when I worked at Walt Disney World.